 I’m not proud of this story.

 It was graduation night from the eighth grade at Citadel Square Christian School in Charleston, South Carolina.
 The ceremony was in the church’s cavernous sanctuary, a place with ornate carvings, a pipe organ—and, if I remember right, a giant golden tub placed above the altar that used for baptizing the saved.
-Above us were gallery seats we loved exploring when the adults let us up there.
+We explored the gallery seats above, when the adults let us up there.
 In the old days those galleries, they said, were used by slaves and children.

 Citadel Square Baptist Church (along with its adjoining elementary school) was an imposing neo-gothic building located on the black-white borderlands of Charleston, just off the tourist track.
 It faced Marion Square the former parade grounds of The Citadel.
 The Citadel, a longtime military school (that my father and many male members of my family attended), is a direct successor to a military post set up by the state of South Carolina.
 That post had one mission: to put down potential slave insurrections like the one planned by freed slave Denmark Vesey.
 But at Citadel Square Christian School, we used that park for playing kickball.
 We ran around beneath a memorial dedicated to John C. Calhoun, former Vice President of the United States, a hero of the Confederacy.